sagemath/trac_to_gh/Issue 2288.md

 # Issue 2288: tutorial -- fix some typos (easy)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2288

 Original creator: was